-- 3. If the mother is receiving a single dose of a hazardous material (radiopharmaceuticals), which are avoid breast feeding and resume after a reasonable washout period (5 half-lives).
-If the half-life is long, the washout period will be very long.
-She should pump it out long.
-The hold pump it out long.
-The hold pump it out long.
-The hold pump it out long is not lose her ability to have the ability to ha - 4.
+- 3. If the mother is receiving a single dose of a hazardous material (radiopharmaceuticals), avoid breast feeding and resume after a reasonable washout period (5 half-lives).
+If the half-life is long, the washout period will be very long. - 4.
 If the mother is using a once-daily medication, administration before the infant's longest sleep period may be advised to increase the interval to next feeding.